gregor9494/AndroidValidator/README.md

 # AndroidValidator
 Model based validation library for Android written in kotlin

-Kotlin sample usage: (Column info is not part of validator is from Room library)
+Kotlin sample usage: (Column info is not part of validator it is from Room library)

 ![](https://image.ibb.co/gLn6RS/validator_1.png)